 Is a computer science degree worth it?

 A computer science degree can help open doors to many dynamic careers.
-The BLS projects that employment in computer and information technology will grow by 15% from 2021-2031, with these jobs paying a median of $97,030.
+The BLS projects that employment in computer and information technology will grow faster than average from 2022-2032, with jobs in this group paying a median annual wage of $104,920.

 Recommended Reading